 Creating Secrets

-To create a secret, use the konduktor secret create
+To create a secret, use thekonduktor secret create

 command shown below.
 If a secret with the same name already exists under your ownership, the new data will be merged with the existing contents rather than replacing it.
 If you need to replace a secret entirely, delete the existing secret first, then create a new one.
 Different users in the same cluster can create secrets with the same name without conflict as each user’s secrets are functionally isolated.

-Where valid [FLAGS]
+[FLAGS]

 include: